molevol-ub/galeon/README.md

 ## 4. Example dataset

-Severals tests are available in [Example_data](https://github.com/molevol-ub/galeon/tree/main/Example_data) directory.
-You enter to each *test* directory and run the commands described below.
-All the example are solved, check this file [Solved_examples.tar.gz](https://github.com/molevol-ub/galeon/blob/main/GALEON_compressed_file/Solved_examples.tar.gz)
+Several test datasets are available in [Example_data](https://github.com/molevol-ub/galeon/tree/main/Example_data) directory.
+You can enter to each *test* directory and run the commands described below.
+The output files for each example are also provided in the file [Solved_examples.tar.gz](https://github.com/molevol-ub/galeon/blob/main/GALEON_compressed_file/Solved_examples.tar.gz)
-- Remember to have the Galeon conda environment activated before running the commands.
+- Remember to have the Galeon conda environment activated (or alternativelly all the dependencies installed) before running the commands.

 ### 4.1.
 Test 1.
 Estimate g parameter